Heat Pumps and the Boom of Renewable Energy Sources

 Information About Air to Air Heat Pumps

 Most of the major corporations that are engaged in the production and development of air ventilation and air conditioning systems are also producing devices capable of operating in a heating mode, devices that became known as air source heat pumps.
-Among these, the air to air heat pumps are enjoying a special interest, mainly due to the ease of operation, and relatively low operational as well as installation costs.
+Among these, the air to air heat pumps is enjoying a special interest, mainly due to the ease of operation, and relatively low operational as well as installation costs.
 Namely, this is the appliance we chose to focus our attention on in the following lines, by addressing the advantages and disadvantages one shall be aware of when looking for an air to air heating system.

 How Air to Air Heat Pumps Work

-In short, air to air heat pumps operate under the same principle the air conditioners do, the only difference, and a decisive one, is that the former function the other way around in comparison to the latter.
+In short, air to air heat pumps operate under the same principle the air conditioners do, the only difference, and a decisive one is that the former function the other way around in comparison to the latter.
 The air source heat pumps extract the heat from the outside masses of air and transfer it to the pump’s indoor unit compressor.
 This process is entirely based on the principle of heat transfer, which is supported by the pump’s refrigerant property to lower the temperature of the air that is passed through the device.
 Thus, the thermal value of the incoming air is below the ambient temperature level, which leads to the thermal isolation of the air heat.

 The result of the subsequent compression is a rapid rise in the coolant (refrigerant) temperature, thereby creating ideal conditions for transferring the generated heat energy to the room.
-A cyclical repetition of the above-described process is carried out, which ensures that the heat coming from the outside air is transferred to the room that requires heating, thus providing a cost efficient and an environmentally friendly way to warm up your property.
+A cyclical repetition of the above-described process is carried out, which ensures that the heat coming from the outside air is transferred to the room that requires heating, thus providing a cost-efficient and an environmentally friendly way to warm up your property.

 Pros and Cons of using an air to air heat pump